-With both the Amex Platinum and Sapphire Preferred welcome bonuses at all time highs, I decided that this would be a good time to update and re-publish this comparison of the Amex Platinum and the Sapphire Reserve.
+With both the Amex Platinum and Sapphire Preferred welcome bonuses at all time highs, I decided that this would be a good time to update and re-publish this comparison of the Amex Platinum vs the Sapphire Reserve.
 Even though the Sapphire Reserve’s current bonus isn’t an all-time high, we often advise people to sign up for the Sapphire Preferred and later upgrade to the Reserve.
 For more about the current all-time-high bonuses, see these posts:

 - Sapphire Bonuses up: 60K Reserve or 80K + $50 Preferred